BardicDefense/purple-hack/README.md

 depending on the job being done (see [hirelings](#hirelings)) while adventurers ask for a share of any treasure recovered, usually a half share.

-The applicant's reaction to the offer is determined by rolling on the Offer Reaction Table below--applying modifiers based on party reputation, the mission description, or lavish or miserly rates of pay if desired:
+The applicant’s reaction to the offer is determined by rolling on the Offer Reaction Table below–applying modifiers based on party reputation, the mission description, or lavish or miserly rates of pay if desired:

 | 2d6  |  Reaction to Offer   |